-Members serve the College through the Office of College Advancement and Alumni Relations.
+Members serve the College through the Office of the President.
 Members should be in good academic standing and active on campus through other clubs and organizations.

 Advisor Angela Clark

 The Garnet & Grey Society

 The Garnet & Grey Society is a volunteer group of dedicated students who promote Hampden-Sydney College by giving campus tours to prospective students and their parents, assisting in phone-a-thons, hosting prospective students overnight, manning